xemah1/projects-in-Python/Orthogonally Adjacency Check/readme.md

 Recursive functions were used.

 Helps locate the largest group of "A" generated randomly.
+(10th line)

 Grid size can be changed to whatever you like.
 Can be a square or a rectangle.
+(3rd line)